okta/okta-aws-cli/README.md

 they will receive a 403 if they attempt to open the Admin UI.

 ## M2M Command

+***IMPORTANT!
+This a not a feature intended for a human use case.
+Be sure to use industry state of the art secrets management techniques with the private key.***

 ```shell
 # This example presumes its arguments are set as environment variables such as